 - Hold a bachelor's degree

-- Complete an approved program of teacher education or complete one of the alternate certification routes
+- Complete an approved educator preparation program or complete one of the alternate certification routes

 For more information on educator certification procedures, visit New Hampshire's Bureau of Credentialing.

 Who Must Take the Tests?

 Teacher candidates or those wishing to become certified must take The Praxis Series tests.

 Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests to demonstrate your qualifications.

 In New Hampshire, you must also take the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) for each area of certification you seek.

 As of the September 2007 test administration, the New Hampshire Department of Education automatically receives scores for test takers who take a Praxis test at a test center in New Hampshire.
 Test takers not testing at a test center in New Hampshire who would like New Hampshire Department of Education to receive their scores must list code 7660 on their registration form to designate New Hampshire Department of Education as a score recipient.